Section 1: Introduction

 When North Dakota became a state in 1889, Alexander McKenzie was already well-established as a political boss.
 From his strong position, he controlled seven of the first eight governors of the new state.
 He had strong influence in the legislature which not only wrote laws for North Dakota, but also elected U.S. Senators.

 It was fairly easy for McKenzie and his “machine” to assert control, because farmers had not built an effective political organization.
 The Progressive Republicans could not overcome McKenzie’s illegitimate power.
-In addition, North Dakota was very poor; the farmers had experienced drought for several years and had little money.
+In addition, North Dakota was very poor.
 The state had a very small income-$270,000 in 1889 ($6,794,117 today)–and many debts to pay.

 During the first few years of statehood, governors tried to control spending.
 School budgets were cut.
 The health department did not have enough money to pay salaries.
 Governor Frank White told the legislature to avoid “much legislation” which he thought would save the state money.
-Taxes were high because the state’s population was small.
-Farmers usually paid their full tax burden while business owners were often able to avoid paying taxes.
+Taxes were high because the state’s population was small, but farmers usually paid their full tax burden.

 The political process was open to corruption.
 North Dakota did not have primary elections in which the voters chose the candidates.
 The candidates were chosen by delegates to political party conventions.
 McKenzie controlled votes by offering the delegates money, passes to ride the trains for free, or appointment to office.
 Delegates to the legislature and to political party conventions were usually poor and often accepted the bribes.
 Bribes ranged from $50 to $500, but one notable offer was for $1,400 which the legislator refused.
 Many honest legislators and convention delegates turned down bribes from McKenzie’s agents.